elmreya/virtual-keyboard-project/README.md

 - As a user, I want to view the notes I've played.
 - As a user, I want to hear the notes I've played at once.

+- As a user, I want to save my list of notes list to file.
+- As a user, I want to be able to load my list of notes list from file.

 Note:
 I've used template and some code from the following repositories:- -TellerApp